BRIEF-Emirates Airline flights suspended due to coronavirus outbreak

-Flights have been suspended to the following destinations (as of March 18) Africa:
+As of March 18, flights have been suspended to the following destinations Africa:

 * Cairo: From 19 March – 31 March